 (International Military Tribunal, Nuremberg, 30 September 1946)

 During the almost two years I have spent trying not only to chart C.P.
-Kryssing’s life, but also to understand his thoughts and feelings, people have often asked whether me I have ended up liking the man and whether I have come to find it wrong that he was punished.
+Kryssing’s life, but also to understand his thoughts and feelings, people have often asked me whether I have ended up liking the man and whether I have come to find it wrong that he was punished.
 To the first question I must say that I find it hard, and to the second that Kryssing’s punishment was right and necessary, even though, for several reasons it was unjust, and the politicians and authorities involved in his case could and should have shown themselves more humane.

-I have no doubt that that Kryssing was an honest and decent man with a strong sense of responsibility and that he took good care of the men under his command and was loyal to his friends.
+I have no doubt that Kryssing was an honest and decent man with a strong sense of responsibility and that he took good care of the men under his command and was loyal to his friends.
 I’m also certain that he was genuinely devoted to his wife and wished of all his heart to be a good husband to her.
 He probably loved his mother and his sister Ingrid and his two sons.
 He had a certain sense of humour and self-irony and was able to look at himself and his faults with an honest and detached eye.
 He was also a man of physical and moral courage, and a man who cared about his dignity and stood by his word.
 Good qualities, all of them.
 On the other hand, he was also naïve and proud and stubborn to an almost pathological degree, which in conjunction with a marked lack of political and moral judgment made him a dangerous man – dangerous to himself as well as to those around him – and drove him to make himself an accessory and accomplice to crimes of monstrous proportions.

 Denmark’s judicial reckoning with those who had collaborated with the Germans was not pretty, neither from a legal point of view nor from a moral one.
 Retroactive legislation has no place anywhere, and it is hard to see the justice in punishing Kryssing and the other volunteers, while the politicians who had given them permission to join Frikorps Danmark went free and were mostly able to continue their careers after the war.